Why is my Windows PC running slow? And how do I fix it?

 When your hard drive reaches 95% full, it can slow computers down by 50%!
 At this point, your computer has nowhere to save the temporary files needed for operating programs, so the OS can hardly run any more.
 Files, images, videos and applications can quickly fill up the memory on your hard drive, especially since more people have been working from home.
 Therefore, it’s important to sort out your hard drive so you can free up some space.

-Firstly, you can start with emptying your recycling bin, clearing up your desktop and emptying your downloads folder.
+Firstly, you can start by emptying your recycling bin, clearing up your desktop and emptying your downloads folder.
 If you have lots of folders and files, it’s a good idea to consider moving these to a cloud system like Google Drive or OneDrive.
 This will considerably improve the speed of your computer and keep your files safe and secure.
 You can also run a disk clean up to remove any junk that has accumulated over time.
 Go to Control Panel, System and Security, Administrative Tools and select Disk Cleanup.

-You can then move on to looking at any unused or unwanted software and programmes on your computer.
-You may have multiple video conferencing apps, old programmes you no longer use and software that isn’t needed anymore, all of these can be removed to help your computer run more efficiently.
+You can then move on to looking at any unused or unwanted software and programs on your computer.
+You may have multiple video conferencing apps, old programs you no longer use and software that isn’t needed anymore, all of these can be removed to help your computer run more efficiently.
 System backups and restores can also take up a lot of space, so make sure you don’t keep more backup versions than is necessary.

 You are running too many programs at the same time

-Having multiple programs open at once is one of the reasons why we have computers, however, at some point it will get overwhelmed.
+Having multiple programs open at once is one of the reasons why we have computers, however, at some point, it will get overwhelmed.
 If the demands of the programs you have running outstrip your computer’s memory and processing power, you will notice it slowing down.

 To see what programs you have running and which are sapping the most power, head to Task Manager and shut down those you are not using.

-Pause synching with your cloud storage solution
+Pause syncing with your cloud storage solution

 OneDrive and Dropbox etc. are great for storing all of your data on the cloud, however, when they’re constantly syncing, they can slow down your computer.
 If you need to limit activity on your computer to make it run faster, try pausing the sync process for a few hours.
 If you’re using OneDrive, simply click the OneDrive icon in your system tray, select Help & Settings, and click Pause Syncing for however long you’d like.